wmcorless/kema/doc/masternode.md

     masternode outputs

 It will then give you a listing of all transaction ID's of your Masternodes.
-Compare the last three digits of each ID to find the one you just created.
+Compare the first three digits of each ID to find the one you just created.
 The last digit of each line will be a 1 or a 0 (zero).
 Now enter that digit at the end of the line following a blank space.
-Your config line should not have any enter keys on the line just spaces seperating each item.
+Your config line should not have any "enter" keys on the line just spaces seperating each item.
 The number has to be the last character in the config file or your Node will not run.
 Now save and close the configuration file and close the Kema Wallet program.